discully/afinalunity/README.md

 Tools for extracting files from A Final Unity, the classic Star Trek: The Next Generation game by Spectrum Holobyte.

+Information on the different files in A Final Unity is documented in [FILES.md](FILES.md).

 ## Image Files

 The `afu_to_png.py` application converts `.spr` and `.spt` sprites, `.rm` and `.scr` backgrounds, `.fon` fonts, and `.mrg` menus to PNG.